Financial Aid Options

 You and your spouse or common-law partner can each withdraw up to $10,000 in a calendar year from your RRSPs, for a $20,000 maximum withdrawal.
 More information is available here.

-You are able to use any bank to apply for a student line of credit.
+You can use any bank to apply for a student line of credit.
 We have made arrangements with Royal Bank to offer tuition funding for students registered at Oxford College.
 The Royal Bank offers the RBC Student Line of Credit.

 While in school, students are obligated to pay only the interest portion of any outstanding balance.
 Upon achieving employment, regular interest and principal payments would commence.
 Our financial aid office can provide more information and contact details for RBC.